bioinformatics-training/intro-machine-learning-2017/docs/01-intro.md

 In the era of large scale data collection we are trying to make meaningful intepretation of data.

-There are two ways to meaningfully intepret data.
+There are two ways to meaningfully intepret data and they are

 1. Mechanistic or mathematical modeling based
 2. Descriptive or Data Driven

-We are here to discuss the later approach using Machine learning.
+We are here to discuss the later approach using machine learning (ML) approaches.

 ## What is machine learning?